What can be done about Osteoarthritis?

 Contrary to popular belief, there is no diet that will cure osteoarthritis.
 It is advisable to maintain a balanced healthy diet and control body weight.
 There is a great deal of excellent material on healthy eating now available within the community.

-There development of highly successful surgical techniques has led to an increase in the number of joint replacements especially of hips, knees and, less commonly, shoulders, that are now being preformed.
-For many, this has meant a dramatic improvement in quality of life.
-Be sure to discuss all your concerns and questions with you surgeon before entering hospital.
+The development of highly successful surgical techniques has led to an increase in the number of joint replacements especially of the hips, knees and, less commonly, shoulders, that are now being performed.
+For many, this has meant a dramatic improvement in their quality of life.
+Be sure to discuss all your concerns and questions with your surgeon before entering hospital.